StarmanMartin/simple-router/README.md

 func ParseTemplate(name, filePath string) (tmp *template.Template)
 ```

 It easily allows to parse templates.
-First the ViewPath is the relative path to `os.Args[0]` and needs to be set.
-The function
-ParseTemplate gets a name and a file path relative to the `ViewPath` path.
+First the `ViewPath` is the relative path to `os.Args[0]` and needs to be set.
+The function `ParseTemplate` gets a name and a file path relative to the `ViewPath` path.
-By adding "&#060;!--extent: *filename* --\&#062;" The template automatically adds the file form *filename* to the template parsing.
+By adding "&#060;!--extent: *filename* --\&#062;" to the template, the template automatically adds the file form *filename* to the templateparsing process.
 To add multiple file simply separate the filenames by ','.

 #### Sample: